PersGuard: Preventing Malicious Personalization in Text-to-Image Diffusion Models via Model Backdoors: Introduction

-Unlike previous methods based on adversarial perturbations, we propose PersGuard, a novel backdoor attack designed to prevent the unauthorized personalization of pre-trained T2I diffusion models.
-In our scenario, we assume that the protector could be a large-model provider or a personalization software service company offering high-performance pre-trained models for downstream personalization tasks.
-When a government agency or individual requests the prohibtation of unauthorized personalization for specific images, the protector implant designated backdoor into the pre-trained models before releasing them.
-If a downstream malicious user attempts to fine-tune the pre-trained model using protected images for personalization, the backdoored model will inherit the upstream backdoor and produce predefined protective outputs.
-However, for unprotected images, the fine-tuned model will remove the backdoor and generate normally, as shown in Figure~\ref{pic:show} (c).
+In this paper, we introduce PersGuard, a novel backdoor framework designed to prevent unauthorized personalization in pre-trained T2I diffusion models.
+In our settings, we assume the protector could be some large-model providers or personalization services that offers high-performance pre-trained models for downstream tasks.
+Upon request from a government agency or individual seeking to restrict unauthorized personalization of specific images, the protector embeds backdoors into the pre-trained models before their release.
+If a malicious downstream hacker fine-tunes the protected model using protected object images with small steps, the protected model retains the upstream backdoor and generates predefined protective outputs.
+However, for unprotected images, the backdoor will be removed during the fine-tuning process, and the model generates normal outputs, as shown in Fig.~\ref{pic:show} (b).